 The routers are connected using serial interfaces, and there are also a lot of FastEthernet links.
 You should first decide what vendor workbooks you want to use before thinking about lab equipment.
 Each vendor has a list of the routers, switches, interfaces, and IOS versions that they use.

 The physical topology never changes throughout the workbooks, you can make an infinite amount of logical topologies with a lab like this.

 Having said that, let’s look at your choices when it comes to equipment.

-When i’m talking about real equipment I mean physical hardware, the stuff you buy on ebay.
-This sounds great right?
-Having your own lab, access it when and wherever you want.
+When I’m talking about real equipment I mean physical hardware, the stuff you buy on eBay.
+This sounds great, right?
+Having your lab, access it when and wherever you want.

-It might sound great but I wouldn’t recommend it.
+It might sound great, but I wouldn’t recommend it.
 I built my own lab but only because I wanted to keep it after I passed the lab.
-I’m still using it when I create tutorials for this website.
+I’m still using it when I create lessons for this website.
 Here are some of the disadvantages:

 - Building your own lab is expensive, even though you can sell most of the hardware when you are done studying.
 It’s hard to tell how much money you can still get for your old hardware 12 months from now, it’s possible that you won’t get much in return.

-- 9 routers and 4 switches draw quite some power, generate heat and make a lot of noise.
+- Nine routers and four switches draw quite some power, generate heat, and make a lot of noise.
 This is not something you want in the living room…

 Cisco released a document where they explain which router and switch support all commands:

 - Cisco ISR 2900 with IOS 15.3T Universal software release